apache/activemq-apollo/apollo-website/src/documentation/stomp-manual.md

 Message Groups are logically like a parallel Exclusive Consumer.
 Rather than all messages going to a single consumer, the stomp `message_group` header is used to define which message group the message belongs to.
-The Message Group feature then ensures that all messages for the same message group will be sent to only 1 consumer at time.
+The Message Group feature then ensures that all messages for the same message group will be sent to the currently assigned consumer for the group.
+The assigned consumer consumer for a message group may change but not before all messages sent to the previous consumer are acked or if the consumer is disconnected.

 Another way of explaining Message Groups is that it provides sticky load balancing of messages across consumers; where the message group value is kinda like a HTTP